super-linter/super-linter/docs/upgrade-guide.md

 This section helps you migrate from super-linter `v5` to `v6`.

+### Dart

+- super-linter doesn't include a default configuration file for `dart analyzer` because the Dart SDK doesn't support running `dart analyzer` against an arbitrary configuration file anymore.
+For more information about how to customize static analysis of Dart files, see [Customizing static analysis](https://dart.dev/tools/analysis) in the Dart SDK documentation.

 ### Experimental batch workers

 - Experimental batch support is deprecated.
 You can safely remove the